-Before pupating it constructs a cocoon and attaches it firmly to a solid object.
-It pupates in a silken cocoon.
+Before pupating it constructs a silken cocoon and attaches it firmly to a solid object.

-There are 608 British species, most of which are difficult to identify to species level.
+There are 608 British species of Chironomidae, and over 5000 world wide, most of which are difficult to identify to species level.
 The adults are 2 - 12 mm long, with a black or grey body, and clear wings, and are like gnats.
-The males have hairy antennae.
+The males have hairy antennae (see below).
 The males swarm around dusk, and dance for the females who sit safely on the ground or on vegetation.
 When a female has made her choice of male she flies up to him and they mate on the wing.
 They can be seen throughout the year in the U. K. Few species have jaws strong enough to pierce human skin.

 Most species have aquatic larva, but other larva live in moss, dung, rotting wood or decomposing vegetation.
 Many of the aquatic species have precise environmental requirements, and so can be used as an indicator of water quality.